Frequently Asked Questions

 I need to submit an assignment.
 What do I do?

-Main Campus students should email their professor.
+Main Campus and Cloud Campus students should email their professor.

-Extension and Learning Center students should fill out the Submit Coursework form.
+Learning Center students should fill out the Submit Coursework form.

 I need to format a paper.
 What are the rules?